jasonjmcghee/rem/README.md

 ### FAQ
 - Where is my data?
+    - Click "Show Me My Data" in the tray / status icon menu
+    - Currently it is stored in: `~/Library/Containers/today.jason.rem/Data/Library/Application Support/today.jason.rem`
     - It was originally: `~/Library/Application\ Support/today.jason.rem/`
-    - After turning on app sandbox, appears to now be in: `~/Library/Containers/today.jason.rem/Data/Library/Application Support/today.jason.rem`

 ### XCode + copy / paste from history: